 About NYC Public Beaches

-NYC Parks maintains 14 miles of beaches, all of which are open from Memorial Day weekend through Sunday, September 13.
+NYC Parks maintains 14 miles of beaches.
+Beaches are open from Memorial Day weekend through September 8, 2019.
 During beach season, lifeguards are on duty daily, from 10 a.m. to 6 p.m.
 Swimming is prohibited when lifeguards are not on duty and in closed sections.
 Closed sections are marked with signs and/or red flags.

 Water Quality Advisories or Closures - Visit the NYC Department of Health and Mental Hygiene’s New York City Area Beaches page for water quality advisories or closures before you head to the beach.